RezoanulHasan/We5ive/README.md

 ### **Cart Management**

-- Select color,size and Quantity(in the range of stock) also modern online shopping experience.
+- Select color,size and Quantity(in the range of stock), with user info modern online shopping experience.
-- Count total Products,Items,Price with Vat,Tax,Discount,Final Total .
+- Count total Products,Items,Price with Vat,Tax,Discount,Final Total , and info save your device as a screenshot.
 - Add and remove products from the cart using **localStorage**.

 ---